desertfox56/ShareBook/README.md

-# ShareBooks
+# ShareBook
-ShareBooks is an online library platform that allows users to share books with one another.
+ShareBook is an online library platform that allows users to share books with one another.

 ## Stack